ociswap/radix-event-stream/README.md

 }
 ```

 Above we see an event definition used in one of Ociswap's Basic pools.
-It derives at the very least `radix_engine_common::ScryptoSbor`, which is needed to decode it from binary SBOR.
+It derives at the very least `radix_engine_common::ScryptoSbor`, which is needed to decode it from binary Scrypto SBOR.
 Copy this over to your project.

 ### Step 2: Define an application state.

-This will get shared with every transaction handler, and they can update it.
+This will be mutably shared with every transaction handler.
 It should at least implement Clone.
 If you need to share this data with other pieces of code you may choose to store items wrapped in Rc, RefCell, Arc, Mutex, etc.

 ```rust
 #[derive(Clone)]